Collaboration

 Tohoku

-From the left is Gentaro Nitta, Rikiya Yunome, Maria Cristina Didero, Ini Archibong, Yoichi Ochiai, Keita Sato, Michael Young, Kenichi Ishioka, Sabine Marcelis, Kei Sato, Hideki Yoshimoto, Shuji Yumita (* Not pictured: Studio SWINE)
+From the left is Gentaro Nitta, Rikiya Yunome, Maria Cristina Didero, Ini Archibong, Yoichi Ochiai, Keita Sato, Michael Young, Kenichi Ishioka, Sabine Marcelis, Kei Sato, Hideki Yoshimoto, Shuji Yumita (* Not pictured: Azusa Murakami and Alexander Groves of Studio SWINE)

 Rain